Jul 1, 2025

 Covenant Default Rates by Borrower EBITDA Size(3)

+This size dispersion is critical for LPs with exposure to sponsor-led middle-market direct lending platforms.
 Exit options have also narrowed.
 M&A volume remains muted, IPO markets are closed, and refinancing avenues are increasingly constrained—leaving more borrowers with liquidity shortfalls and few viable paths.

 What to Expect in the Second Half of 2025